 Many allergic reactions to seafood are mild and cause hives (urticaria), tingling of the throat and mouth, swelling (angioedema), and/or gut reactions (vomiting, diarrhea).

-Methyl mercury levels in European sea bass is 0.66 Parts Per Million (PPM).
+Methyl mercury levels in European sea bass are 0.66 Parts Per Million (PPM).
 Accordingly, the U.S FDA final guidelines on how much fish expectant as well as breastfeeding mothers can eat, along with lists of specific options that are safe or should be avoided, places blue crab in the best choice category.
 By this yardstick, they can consume eat 2-3 servings per week.
 (Medical disclaimer).

 <<-Also read- Shrimp nutrition facts and health advantages.